Junior College of Bergen County: History

 In 1933, the Board of Education of the Englewood Public School District in Englewood, New Jersey, suggested establishing a junior college in Bergen County.
 The proposed college would provide the first two years of a college education at an affordable and convenient location for local students.
 However, efforts to establish the college in public school buildings in Englewood, Hackensack, and Ridgewood were not successful.

 In July 1933, officials with the Hackensack Y.M.C.A. announced it was going to rent facilities to Charles L. Littel for the junior college.
 The Y.M.C.A. had four classrooms, a boardroom, a cafeteria, gymnasium, and study spaces that could be used around the Y's schedule.
 Chairs for students were provided by Littel, the former principal of Teaneck High School, who was also leading the effort to start the junior college.

 The college opened on September 13, 1933, and had fifty students.
 Tuition for the junior college was initially $200 to $250.
 Cecil K. Lyons was president of the board; Littlel was a member of the board of trustees.
 Lyons had a M.A. from the University of Oxford and a Ph.D. from Clarke University.
-He taught contemporary civiliazations.
+He taught contemporary civilizations.
 Little had a M.A. from Stanford University and was previously the head of Centralia Junior College and had taught at New York University and the University of Washington.
 He taught vocational sociology and German.
 All other faculty had Ph.D.s or master's degrees and taught classes in five essential subjects.

 In May 1934, the college's library was expanded with a gift from Harriet C. Hunter.
 The library's collection included classic literature and books on modern science.
 In 1936, the college moved to its own campus in Teaneck, New Jersey.

 The college began to be known as Bergen Junior College in 1937.
 In November 1941, the alumni, students, and college administration voted to change its name to Bergen College to better reflect its growth.
 However, the school's legal name remained the same.

 In 1951, the college offered day and evening classes.
 In September 1951, the college expanded its music department in collaboration with the Carnegie School of Music of Englewood.